omgnetwork/honted/README.md

   - `honted_jsonrpc` - a JSONRPC 2.0 gateway to `honted_api` - automatically exposed via `ExposeSpec`
   - `honted_ws` - a Websockets gateway to `honted_api` - automatically exposed via `ExposeSpec`
   - `honted_lib` - all stateless and generic functionality, shared application logic

+## Staking

+We assume, that an appropriate Ethereum client is exposing its RPC for `honted_eth` and that appropriate contracts have been deployed and are operated according to their documentation (currently - documentation in contract code in `contracts`).

+To configure HonteD node to use a particular staking contract, copy `apps/honted_eth/config.exs` to `apps/honted_eth/local_staking_config.exs`, switch the `enabled` flag to `true` and modify the config appropriately.
+Then use the edited config file to run `honted`.